alexdodonov/mezon-router/README.md

 $router->fetchActions($mySite = new MySite());
 ```

-will create router object and loads information about it's actions and create routes.
+will create router object and loads information about its actions and create routes.
 Strictly it will create two routes, because the class MySite has only two methods wich start with 'action[Suffix]'.
 Method 'someOtherPage' will not be converted into route automatically.
 By default this method will create routes wich handle both POST and GET request methods.

 Then just call to run callback by URL: